 - Qi Dan (Rare Crimson)

 - Harvest Time

-When you travel to Wu Yi Mountain, the birthplace of wulong (or oolong) tea, tea enthusiasts always visit Big Red Robe Park.
+When you travel to the Wuyi Mountains (Wuyishan), the birthplace of wulong (or oolong) tea, tea enthusiasts always visit Big Red Robe Park.
 Guides take visitors to the famous six bushes, perched on a cliff face inscribed with the characters for Big Red Robe.
-These bushes are estimated to be more than 300 years old – much older than is common for a tea bush.
+Four of these bushes are estimated to be more than 300 years old – much older than is common for a tea bush.
 They are sustained in their uncommon old age by the spring water and rich soil provided by the weathered rock.
 The mountains themselves seem like they are watering the bushes themselves as the rock faces are often wet.
 The Dragon’s Nest, according to the monks, contains the tea bushes that Da Hong Pao was made from.
 A small number of cuttings of the Qi Dan bush were taken back to Wuyishan from a research facility in Fuzhou in 1964.
 Leaves plucked from local, cultivated Qi Dan bushes are sometimes used in the blending of high-end Da Hong Pao teas.

-In a Qing Dynasty record of Wu Yi tea varieties, Lu Ting Chan wrote that there were more than 500 hundred named varieties.
-In recent years, a survey was conducted to find living examples of these antique varieties.
-Only 156 examples remain.
-The high yielding and robust Rou Gui and Shui Xian cultivars, through government promotions in the late 1970’s, replaced these old bushes.
-Today still these two cultivars dominate and are frequently used in blending.
+In a Qing Dynasty record of Wuyi tea varieties, Lu Ting Chan wrote that there were more than 500 hundred named varieties.
+Today, 256 examples have been collected and preserved.
+The high-yielding Rougui and Shuixian cultivars, through government promotions in the late 1970’s, are frequently used in rock wulong blending today.